PaulMeehlSchool/PaulMeehlSchool.github.io/_workshops/2025-09-10-cognitive-model.md

 ### Registration

-The registration is not yet opened for this workshop
+The registration is not yet opened for this workshop.

 <br>